 You will now be brought to a screen which displays a QR code and a ‘safety number.’
 This code will be unique for every different contact you are conversing with.
 Have your contact navigate to the corresponding screen for their conversation with you, so that they have a QR code displayed on their screen as well.

-Hopefully, your camera will scan the QR code and display a check mark, like this:
+Hopefully, your camera will scan the QR code and show a green check mark, like this:

 This indicates that you have verified your contact successfully.
-You should now tap the slider next to "Verified" to have the app remember that your contact has been verified.
+You should now move the “Verified” slider to the right to have the app remember that your contact has been verified.
 If instead your screen looks like this, something has gone wrong:

 You may want to avoid discussing sensitive topics until you have verified keys with that person.

 Note for power users: The screen displaying your QR code also has an icon to share your safety number in the top-right corner.
 In-person verification is the preferred method, but you may have already authenticated your contact using another secure application.
 Since you’ve already verified your contact, you can safely use the trust established in that application to verify numbers within Signal, without having to be physically in the presence of your contact.
 In this case you can share your safety number with that application by tapping the “share” icon and sending your contact your safety number.

 Signal has a feature called “disappearing messages” which ensures that messages will be removed from your device and the device of your contact(s) in a chat some chosen amount of time after the messages are seen.

 Warning: You do not have control over the person with whom you are chatting—she could be logging or taking screenshots of your conversation, even if you’ve enabled “disappearing messages.”